example42/psick/README.md

   - Toolset to create and maintain a new control-repo based on PSICK (WIP)

-PSICK is a Puppet control-repo itself, you can use this repository directly in a Puppet environment, and basically have a full PSICK setup, or run the **psick** command to generate a new Puppet control-repo based on the components you need.
+PSICK is a Puppet control-repo itself, you can use this repository directly in a Puppet environment, and basically have a full PSICK setup, or run the ```psick``` command to generate a new Puppet control-repo based on the components you need.

 Components can be:

   - Profiles (and relevant tools and hiera data) for different applications
   - Integrations with Vagrant, Docket, GitLab, Fabric...
-  - Scripts, tools or addtional control-repo files
+  - Scripts, tools or additional control-repo files

 ### Setup of a new control-repo